MattLaidlaw/go-jsonrpc2/README.md

 * string
 * bool

-More work has to be completed for reflecting on the parameters and return values of registered methods.
-When the RPC server decodes json data sent from the client, it cannot know the exact data type a number is, so it defaults to float64.
-This issue may not be present for all data types, but the ones shown above are the only data types that are tested.
+In the current state of this project, all numbers encoded into json are decoded into float64 because the exact type information is lost in the encoding/decoding process.
+This issue may not be present for all kinds of data, but the data types shown above are the only ones tested for correctness.